Wannabe Facebook owner who fled arrest is caught in Ecuador

 - Internet 'fire challenge' leaves 12-year-old Detroit girl severely burned

+While under house arrest in Wellsville, New York, in March 2015 he disappeared with his wife and two young sons and the family’s dog.
+Authorities said he sliced off his electronic monitoring device and created a crude contraption to make it seem he was moving around his home.

+Prosecutors told U.S. District Judge Vernon Broderick they would update him on the status of extradition attempts.

-Ceglia claims he gave Facebook founder Mark Zuckerberg $1,000 in startup money.
+Ceglia claimed in a lawsuit that he gave Facebook founder Mark Zuckerberg $1,000 in startup money in exchange for 50 percent of the future company in 2003 as part of a software development contract.

+Facebook lawyers said Ceglia and Zuckerberg did have a contract but references to Facebook were slipped in for purposes of the lawsuit.

+The lawsuit was tossed out by a judge in Buffalo, New York, in 2014.
+Prosecutors then filed fraud charges after a forensic analysis of Ceglia’s computers and Harvard’s email archive determined he had altered an unrelated contract and falsified emails to make it seem Zuckerberg had promised him a half-share.